Celebrities

 Beef-less beef is everywhere.
 Here's how it stacks up nutritionally.

-At five dinner events at Fiorella in San Francisco, chef and co-owner Brandon Gillis served Mission Barns’ cultivated bacon and meatballs, which are hybrid products made with cultivated pork fat and plant proteins.
-Gillis served the meatballs in two ways: seared and braised in a pomodoro sauce with cavatelli and deconstructed, mixed with pine nuts, currants, a fennel-onion-garlic sofrito, in a tomato agrodolce over polenta.
+Some chefs are incorporating cultivated products in hybrid formats to accelerate adoption.
+At five dinner events at San Francisco's Fiorella, chef-co-owner Brandon Gillis featured Mission Barns' cultivated bacon and meatballs—hybrid products combining cultivated pork fat with plant proteins.
+He prepared the meatballs two ways: seared and braised in pomodoro sauce with cavatelli, and deconstructed with pine nuts, currants, and a fennel-onion-garlic sofrito in tomato agrodolce over polenta.